 About Andrew Block, Red Hat senior consultant

 Andrew is a senior member of the Red Hat Consulting team focused on delivering solutions to solve business challenges.
 Throughout his career, he has emphasized the benefits of automation in each step of the Software Development Life Cycle.
-He specializes in systems integration and continuous delivery methodologies and is a contributor on several open source projects, including Apache Camel, the integration framework within Red Hat JBoss Fuse.
+He specializes in systems integration and continuous delivery methodologies and is a contributor on several open source projects, including Apache Camel, the integration framework within Red Hat Fuse.

 Connect with Red Hat Consulting and Training